tlackemann/hubert/README.md

 ## How It Works

+Hubert learns from your light usage patterns.
+It does this by logging the state of your lights every so often and running the data against a ridge regression model.
+Hubert will only start changing the state of your lights once it has determined enough data has been collected and the error rate (calculate by the mean squared error) is within a certain threshold.

-Hubert automatically checks the status of your Hue lights every 10 seconds and records the information to a Cassandra database.
+All information is recorded to a Cassandra database.
 A python cron then reads the information and makes predictions on based on the current conditions.

 ### Learning